y6mo/brain_corp/README.md

 Hi!
-Welcome to my implementation on Passwd as a service.
+Welcome to my implementation of Passwd as a service.

 Setup:
 1. Type in terminal the following command: git clone https://github.com/y6mo/brain_corp.git